helenysli/serioustraveler-blog/_posts/2025-09-25-Invitation.md

 **Hello, and welcome.**

 My name is Helen Li.
 I am an educator from China, working on what I believe is a new frontier: helping a generation shape its relationship with philanthropy.
 It is this sense of possibility that brings me to the United States to listen and learn.

+> Dominos - mission and vision

 <!--more-->